akorkos/machine-learning-fundamentals/README.md

 - Ensemble Methods

-For more information regarding each notebook, please read carefully the included text in each notebook (written in Greek as given from the course instructor).
+For more information regarding each notebook, please read carefully the included text in each notebook (as given from the course instructor).